Available now

 For the 20× developer.

 A desktop app for macOS, Windows, and Linux.
-Run multiple AI coding agents (Claude Code, Codex, Gemini, Copilot) across git worktrees, review PRs with AI, and get local tab-autocomplete that never leaves your machine.
+Start sessions across one repo or many — same branch everywhere, any number of agents (Claude Code, Codex, Gemini, Copilot) in each, even different ones side by side — review PRs with AI, and get local tab-autocomplete that never leaves your machine.

 Need a different platform?
 All downloads ↓